 Life Insurance: We offer life insurance coverage for full-time employees, their spouse/domestic partner, and dependents.
-Please see the official plan document and the Deputy Director of Human Resources for all policy limits.
+Please see the official plan document and the Human Resources Department for all policy limits.

 Section 125 - Premium-Only Plan (POP): Employees pay their share of health care insurance premiums using pretax dollars.
 Taxable income is reduced by the amount contributed, so employees withhold less for social security, federal and state and local liability.
 As a result, employees receive a larger net check.